miss007jackson/CHEM-274B-Micropresentation-Group-12/README.md

 *Graph visualization highlights the lowest-energy path in green.
 Negative ΔG edges appear red; positive ΔG edges appear blue.*

 ### Example 3: Ubiquitin (PDB ID: 1UBQ)
+When running the program with data using a real-life protein (ubiquitin), we get the following:

 **Minimum energy distances (ΔG):**
 *(ΔG values are illustrative; actual per-residue ΔG depends on Cα sequential edges)*